craig-m/rpi_cluster/readme.md

 # Overview of roles

-What the cluster is doing, more or less.
-The software stack for each group.

 ### Deployer

 The Deployer runs from x1 R-Pi.
-This configures all of the other hosts using:
+This configures all of the other hosts.

 * Ansible (https://www.ansible.com/)
 * Invoke (http://www.pyinvoke.org/)
 * ServerSpec (http://serverspec.org/)
+* Jenkins

 It also acts as a Certificate Authority, for TLS and SSH.
 The deployer is in a different subnet, everything else is in a DMZ.